appwriters-dev/masterflutter/chapters/ch08-assets/ls02-fonts.md

 Create a new Flutter project and add two custom fonts to it.
 Use the fonts to display your name in two different fonts.

+### 2. Google Fonts

+There is also a [Google Fonts](https://pub.dev/packages/google_fonts) package that provides a lot of fonts.
+Update the above program to use this package instead of adding fonts to assets.

 ## Resources

 - [Google Fonts](https://fonts.google.com/) to get custom fonts